Bowling: In the 20th century

 In 1903, the English Bowling Association was founded by cricketer W. G. Grace.
 On 1 January 2008, it merged with the English Women's Bowling Association to become Bowls England.

 In 1903, D. Peifer of Chicago, Illinois, invented a handicap method for bowling.

 In 1905, Rubber Duckpin bowling was invented by Willam Wuerthele of Pittsburgh, Pennsylvania, catching on in Quebec, Canada.

 The ABC initially used bowling balls made of Lignum vitae hardwood from the Caribbean, which were eventually supplanted by the "Evertrue" rubber bowling ball, and the Brunswick "Mineralite" rubber ball by 1905.
 Columbia Industries, founded in 1960, was the first manufacturer to successfully use polyester resin ("plastic") in bowling balls.
 In 1980, urethane-shell bowling balls were introduced by Ebonite.

 Rules for target bowls evolved separately in each of the other countries that adopted the predominantly British game.
 In 1905, the International Bowling Board was formed; its constitution adopted the laws of the Scottish Bowling Association, with variations allowed at the individual country level.

 In September 1907, the Victorian Ladies' Bowling Association was founded in Melbourne, Victoria, Australia, becoming the world's first women's lawn bowling association.

 In 1908, the now-oldest surviving bowling alley for the tenpin sport was opened in Milwaukee, Wisconsin, in the basement of the Holler House tavern, containing the oldest sanctioned lanes in the United States.

-In 1909, the first ten-pin bowling alley in Europe was installed in Sweden, but the game failed to catch on in the rest of Europe until after World War II.
-Meanwhile, ten-pin bowling caught on in Great Britain after hundreds of bowling lanes were installed on U.S. military bases during World War II.
+In 1909, the first tenpin bowling alley in Europe was installed in Sweden, but the game failed to catch on in the rest of Europe until after World War II.
+Meanwhile, tenpin bowling caught on in Great Britain after hundreds of bowling lanes were installed on U.S. military bases during World War II.

 In 1913, the monthly Bowlers Journal was founded in Chicago, Illinois, continuing to publish to the present day.

 In late 1916, the Women's International Bowling Congress (originally the Woman's National Bowling Association) was founded in Saint Louis, Missouri, merging with the United States Bowling Congress in 2005.

 In 1920–1933 Prohibition in the U.S. caused bowling alleys to disassociate from saloons, turning bowling into a family game and encouraging women bowlers.

 On 2 October 1921, the annual Petersen Open Bowling Tournament (a.k.a.
 The Pete) was first held in Chicago, Illinois, becoming bowling's richest tournament of the day.
 In 1998, it was taken over by AMF.